Gentry333/Gentry333.github.io/README.md

 #### Also:
 the bootstrap javascript settings, font awesome, and jquery are linked to a remote CDN.
 You can modify those address if needed (they are located in the _includes/head.html).

 The Bootstrap 4 SCSS files are installed locally in "_sass/bootstrap".
 Everything is loaded by default.
-If you would only like to load specific bootstrap files, than edit the imports in 'css/main.scss'
+If you would only like to load specific bootstrap files instead of everything, than edit the imports in 'css/main.scss'

 To over-ride the bootrap base SCSS variables, modify them in '_sass/_variables.scss' (to make upgrading to a newer bootstrap version easier).